FireIsGood/fireiswebsite/src/pages/posts/post-1.md

 ---
-layout: '../../layouts/MarkdownLayout.astro'
+layout: "../../layouts/MarkdownLayout.astro"
-title: 'My First Blog Post'
+title: "My First Blog Post"
 pubDate: 2022-07-01
-description: 'This is the first post of my new Astro blog.'
+description: "This is the first post of my new Astro blog."
 tags: ["astro", "blogging", "learning in public"]
 ---